Ethics and Integrity

 The University of Leicester is a signatory to the Concordat on Openness on Animal Research, published in May 2014, which establishes principles of openness, practical steps and measurable objectives, underpinning a more transparent approach to animal research.

-Statement of Principles for the Responsible use of Bibliometrics
+Policy on the Responsible use of Bibliometrics

 How to contact us if you have concerns about how we're conducting our research